Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 - **max_data_extension_time_in_days**

-Maximum number of days Snowflake can extend the data retention period for tables to prevent streams on the tables from becoming stale.
-The MAX_DATA_EXTENSION_TIME_IN_DAYS parameter enables you to limit this automatic extension period to control storage costs for data retention or for compliance reasons.
+The maximum number of days Snowflake can extend the data retention period for tables to prevent streams on the tables from becoming stale.
+The `MAX_DATA_EXTENSION_TIME_IN_DAYS` parameter enables you to limit this automatic extension period to control storage costs for data retention, or for compliance reasons.

 - **data_retention_time_in_days**